-Not just for water gardens, koi are revered for their moral values.
+Not just for water gardens, koi fish are revered for their moral values.

 Domesticated from the wild carp species like their goldfish cousins, koi are common ornamental species in home ponds.
 More than 20 types of koi exist, appearing in a wide variety of patterns and color hues.
 Similar to the goldfish, they can be trained to recognize people or learn tasks.